English language in Southern England: Essex

+Mersea Island (though largely not the rest of Essex) showed some rhoticity in speakers born as late as the early 20th century.

 Surrey

-A unique dialect existed as recently as the late 19th century in the historic county of Surrey, in western Kent, and in parts of northern Sussex, though it has now almost entirely died out.
-It was first documented by Granville W. G. Leveson Gower (1838–1895), of Titsey Place, during the 1870s and first published by him in A Glossary of Surrey Words in 1893.

-Gower was first made aware of the dialect after reading a letter in a local newspaper.
-Following that, and after his own enquiries, he expressed a fear that improved transport and the spread of education would cause such local dialects to disappear and be forgotten despite the fact that, in his words, "Old customs, old beliefs, old prejudices die hard in the soil of England".
+A distinct dialect existed as recently as the late 19th century in the historic county of Surrey, in western Kent, and in parts of northern Sussex, though it has now almost entirely died out.
+In addition to the accent features described above, Surrey showed long-standing yod-coalescence, now typical of dialects throughout England.
+Unique Surrey vocabulary was first documented by Granville W. G. Leveson Gower during the 1870s, who published his Glossary of Surrey Words in 1893.
+Gower expressed a fear that improved transport and the spread of education would cause such local dialects to be lost despite the fact that, in his words, "Old customs, old beliefs, old prejudices die hard in the soil of England".
 Gower described certain standard English words with nonstandard pronunciations in the Surrey dialect: